'He has so much potential but he rarely uses it' - Augustin is Bielsa's big gamble | Goal.com

 The signing of Augustin is a big gamble for Leeds, who are one point off the top of the Championship table and hoping that Marcelo Bielsa can finally lead them back to the promised land of the Premier League.

-Leipzig signed him from Paris Saint-Germain, where he was behind Zlatan Ibrahimovic and Edinson Cavani in the pecking order.
+Leipzig signed him from Paris Saint-Germain, where he was behind Zlatan Ibrahimovic and Edinson Cavani in the pecking order in the previous two seasons.
 Any player, particularly a teenage talent, would find it hard to displace strikers of that pedigree, meaning Augustin was often played on the wing when chances came his way.

-In Leipzig, he initially had a lot of success in his preferred central role, scoring 12 goals in all competitions in his debut season at Leipzig.
+In Leipzig, he initially had a lot of success in his preferred central role, scoring 12 goals in all competitions in his debut season.
 However, despite that breakthrough, he returned for the 2018-19 season out of shape and, as a result, had a falling out with head coach Ralf Rangnick.

 🐂 @33_augustin has always had an eye for goal 👀— Bundesliga English (@Bundesliga_EN) November 15, 2018